< Blog |

 Is a Text Mail Subscriber a Scammer?

 Text mail itself is legitimate, but similar to any other tool; when in the wrong hands, it’s likely to be used as a scam.
 A great number of authority B2B companies regularly send text mails fulfilling prospecting strategies, and, sure thing, the professional look and the content of these emails will significantly differ from scam ones.
-Trustworthy sites typically end in .org or .gov, and B2B leads should be especially cautious about verifying sender authenticity before sharing any company information.
 In a Text Mail Subscriber scam, the scammer might send you an SMS or call you on your phone pretending to be a contact form for a well-known company like Google, Amazon, or any other, and deceive you by getting your details.
+These scams can also manifest through email or social media platforms.

 Scammers use your mobile numbers to send fake texts to you, which seem real from an authentic organization.
 Moreover, these people can also contact you via email or other social media platforms, to make you trust that their texts are real and not a scam.
 To stay safe from text mail scams, use email verification to identify if the email you receive is authentic or not.

-These messages usually contain the guidelines on how to avail the service by subscribing to it.
+These messages usually contain the guidelines on how to avail of the service by subscribing to it.
 If you respond with a “YES,” scammers can charge your account monthly fees.
 Some scams go the extra mile by using fake voicemails, such as claiming you’ve been selected, to entice individuals into clicking on links that lead to subscription traps.

 That said, according to Data Prot, scams and fraud account for just 2.5% of total spam emails; statistics on phishing reveal that a substantial 73% of these instances involve identity theft.
 If an email appears suspicious, you can do a reverse email lookup on a reliable people lookup site and find out about the sender behind it.